Roll20/roll20-character-sheets/Shadow of the Demon Lord/README.md

 * Added a button to restore talent uses, as with spells
 * Added house rule friendly option to change the dice used
 * Made all tabs except the main tab somewhat responsive
+* Added spell filtering by tradition
+* Replaced roll buttons on the core pages by clickable stat modifiers
 * Several small style tweaks and bugfixes

 ### 2017-10-30: Version 1